 The natural gas should have the capability to “rich start” in 30 seconds or less.
 We prefer the generator systems be physically isolated from each other.
 Isolation can be accomplished by placing the generators on separate sides of the building, or with sufficient distance between them.
 With no other options, a demising wall may be constructed to provide physical isolation — although careful with planning your airflows.

 The diesel generator shall have sufficient on-site fuel for four days (96 hours) of fuel.
-The Uptime Institute technically requires natural gas have a minimum of 12 hours of fuel reserve in the form of stored propane, although I do not require it.
+The Uptime Institute technically requires natural gas to have a minimum of 12 hours of fuel reserve in the form of stored propane, although I do not require it.
 I would accept the statistical Uptime and redundancy of a two-source 2N backup generation system to specify a design for corporate data centers.
 The considerations of last-mile delivery challenges for small data centers must weigh against the Uptime Institute’s design theory.
 This break from design theory is practical for 2N systems with diverse fuel sources only.

 Both generators must run for an unlimited number of hours for any outage duration.
 Many generator manufacturers have data center guidance, specifically, the Uptime Institute approves that, and it hovers between the continuous rating and prime rating of the generators.
 Proper general advice would be to not exceed 70% of the prime rating of the generator under peak conditions, fully loaded, the hottest day of the year, under a failure condition of the redundant generator system per ISO 8528-1.
 Generators shall be ISO 8528-1 rated.